 Ever since the concept unveiling of the Porsche Taycan in 2015 (then known as the Mission E), Porsche has been making headlines with their intention of entering the electric car market.
 They’ve made what many believe to be extravagant statements regarding their first electric car but have continued on with development.
 Some have called the Taycan a potential Tesla killer, while others remain skeptical.
 With a traditional and race driven fan base, the announcement of an electric car caused a stir.

-Scheduled to go into production in 2019, the Taycan is right around the corner.
+Scheduled to have a full reveal in September 2019, the Taycan is right around the corner.
 But we’ve been hearing about it since its concept, the Mission E, was revealed at the 2015 Frankfurt Motor Show in Germany.
 With its generous specs, even back then the Mission E, now known as the Taycan, made headlines.